+To succeed like an executive, you must learn how to communicate in all situations including when you experience any work setbacks.
 I don’t have to tell you that not everything at work is always smooth sailing.
 Sometime things are delayed, mistakes are made, wrong numbers are published.
 It may be your fault, it may be a bad circumstance, or a combination of both.
-What do you say when your boss wants a progress report and things are not going so well?
+What do you say when your manager wants a progress report and things are not going so well?

 Well, not all is lost.
-Just because something negative happened or is happening with your work or your project doesn’t mean you cannot salvage the situation with some good communication with your boss.
-Here are six tips of how you can communicate bad news to your boss to minimize its impact and bounce back quickly.
+Just because something negative happened or is happening with your work or your project doesn’t mean you cannot salvage the situation with some good communication with your manager.
+Here are six tips of how you can communicate bad news to your manager to minimize its impact and bounce back quickly.

 - Prepare for your meeting – spend some time to do some introspection and analyze what led to this bad news.
 Be prepared with answers to the following questions – What happened?
 What went wrong and what have you learned?
 What do you plan to do going forward to fix the issue?
 What help do you need from your boss?
 Your boss may not ask these questions but you may want to guide the conversation this way in the meeting.